School Counselors Using Digital Tech for Safer Schools

 Sure, it’s essential to keep all the outside doors of a school locked and take note of who is in your building, but not all threats are face to face.
-We live in a digital world.
+We live in a digital world where student data privacy in the classroom is of utmost importance.
 And, a lot of your preventative maintenance needs to take place in that same cyber environment.

 So, when threats are made, schools need to right tools to spread the word to teachers and staff quickly.
 Here are some ideas you may want to try to keep your school safe.